nolanzhong/Personalized-Stock-Heat-Map/README.md

 6. **Machine Learning Predictions:**
    - Develop machine learning models to predict future stock movements based on historical data, providing users with forecasting insights.

-## Technology Stack

-- **Frontend:** React.js for a responsive and dynamic user interface.
-- **Backend:** Node.js for server-side development.
-- **Data Visualization:** D3.js for creating interactive and customizable heat maps.
-- **Authentication:** Implement OAuth or JWT for secure user authentication.

-## How to Use

-1. Clone the repository: `git clone https://github.com/your-username/customizable-stock-heat-maps.git`
-2. Install dependencies: `npm install`
-3. Start the development server: `npm start`

 ## Contribution Guidelines

 Contributions are welcome!
 If you have ideas for improvements or new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).